6 Reasons Running Isn’t Leading to Weight Loss

 If the scale were a person, it would be considered a misleading trickster.
 A scale only provides one number, your absolute weight, which isn’t always an accurate measurement of what is happening in your body.

 Drink a gallon of water and you are 8.3 lb (3.8 kg) heavier.
-Take out a kidney (which we do not recommend!) and you are down 2 lb (0.9 kg).

 These may be extreme examples, but it proves that your absolute weight on a scale is not necessarily a truthful assessment of changes in your weight, and especially your fitness.